-The onset of Autumn brings beautiful fall colors to the Northeast and not long after, Thanksgiving officially begins the holiday season.
-During this pre-holiday period, letters start arriving in mailboxes from charitable organizations requesting that prospective donors consider contributions before the year’s end.
-Instead of responding immediately to each letter, consider an overall charitable giving strategy to maximize the impact of your charitable dollars.
+Thanksgiving marks the official start of the holidays.
+This time of year, letters start arriving in mailboxes from charitable organizations requesting contributions before year-end.
+Instead of responding immediately to each appeal, consider an overall charitable giving strategy to maximize the impact of your donations.

 Many years ago, I worked with a generous elderly client who received many such letters.
-When a list was compiled of all her contributions for the year, she was surprised to find that she had sent multiple checks to several of the organizations.
+When she compiled a list of all her contributions for the year, she was surprised to find that she had sent multiple checks to several of the organizations.
 That led her to adopt a more organized approach in future years.

 Setting up a charitable giving strategy can lead to a more impactful and efficient result.
 In addition to identifying which causes are important to you, you should consider the type of involvement you want in the charitable organization(s) and whether to involve other family members.

 Engaging other family members may present an opportunity to demonstrate family values or provide financial education.

 There are many ways to give, and sometimes a combination of techniques makes sense.
 Below are a few approaches to giving that we discuss with clients.

 One method that has broad appeal is a Donor Advised Fund (DAF).
 These accounts are offered by many financial institutions, including Schwab, Vanguard and Fidelity, and may also be available through other organizations such as a local community foundation.
 A Donor Advised Fund offers the benefits of a low minimum to get started (often $5,000), an immediate tax deduction, low minimum grant request amounts, low administration costs, and simpler recordkeeping for tax preparation, to name a few.